tomas-fryza/avr-course/lab7-asm/README.md

    Write the same function `uint8_t sop_c(*uint8_t a, *uint8_t b, uint8_t length)` in C language and compare the duration of both functions using the file `.lss`.

-9. Finish all (or several) experiments, upload them to your GitHub repository, and submit the project link via [BUT e-learning](https://moodle.vutbr.cz/).
-The deadline for submitting the assignment is the day prior to the next lab session, which is one week from now.

 <a name="references"></a>

 ## References